Combination of Site-Wide and Real-Time Optimization for the Control of Systems of Electrolyzers: Introduction

 To exploit the untapped potential and ensure more efficient and economic resource operation, this work investigates the transformation of an existing static optimization model (e.g., from \ac{SWO}) into a dynamic \ac{RTO} model.
 As a result, a two-step optimization approach emerges, utilizing the same optimization model for both long-term and short-term optimization, thus addressing the isolated consideration of the individual layers (see \autoref{fig:HierarchyOptimizationLayer}).
 The adaptation of the automation pyramid by \citet{Sko23} (as shown in \autoref{fig:HierarchyOptimizationLayer}) is applied in this work.
 Consequently, the approach is capable of responding to uncertainties and short-term deviations, tackling the issue that different optimization models across layers may lead to inconsistencies \cite{KrSk22}.
 The objectives on the \ac{SWO} and \ac{RTO} layer are somehow similar as both layers focus on, i.e., maximizing benefit, such as minimizing cost \cite{KrSk22}.
 Therefore the main difference between the two layers is their temporal resolution \cite{KrSk22}.
 Recently, \citet{RWF23}, have demonstrated that static optimization models can accurately represent the real behavior of a resource, making the models suitable for dual usage in both long-term planning and short-term optimization.

+This work is based on previous work by the authors which includes a reusable modular optimization model structure \cite{WRF23b} and a methodology for its parameterization \cite{WaFa24}.

-In summary, the contributions of this work are the following: \begin{itemize} \item A method for adapting existing static optimization models for their dual use in \ac{SWO} and \ac{RTO} \item An algorithm for continually solving the two-stage optimization problem incorporating updated forecast information \item An evaluation and validation of the proposed method and algorithms through a case study \end{itemize}
+In summary, the contributions of this work are the following: \begin{itemize} \item A method for adapting existing static optimization models for their dual use in \ac{SWO} and \ac{RTO} \item An algorithm for continually solving the two-stage optimization problem incorporating updated forecast information \item An evaluation and validation of the proposed method and algorithms through a case study \item An assessment of the dynamic \ac{RTO} model on power system performance and efficiency, highlighting improvements over static optimization in terms of cost, stability, flexibility, and energy usage \end{itemize}

-This work is structured as follows: \autoref{sec:relworks} provides an analysis of related work and describes the research gap. \autoref{sec:methodology} describes the method for continually solving the two-stage optimization problem including the approach for adapting existing static optimization models. \autoref{sec:casestudy} demonstrates validation via a case study. \autoref{sec:conclusion} concludes this work.
+This work is structured as follows: \autoref{sec:relworks} provides an analysis of related work and describes the research gap. \autoref{sec:methodology} describes the method for continually solving the two-stage optimization problem including the approach for adapting existing static optimization models. \autoref{sec:casestudy} evaluates the method via a case study.
+The method and its evaluation are discussed in \autoref{sec:discussion}. \autoref{sec:conclusion} concludes this work.